isha300/doodlejoel-game/README.md

 If-Then-Else statements, For Loops, Object-Oriented Programming

 Challenges Overcome / New Concepts Learned:
-We learned how to implement object-oriented programming and constructors, especially when creating Sprite objects for each icon, as well as using HTML to create a web-base game.
+We learned how to implement object-oriented programming and constructors, especially when creating Sprite objects for each icon, as well as using HTML to create a web-based game.
 Challenges we overcame included making the islands move and reappear at a constant rate, making the player keep jumping at a decent speed when he touched a log, and displaying the message after the game ended that counted up the points of the game.

 Link to Starting Page of app:
 http://apps.introcs.com/ak123/hack-110-project/doodle-adventure.html